The Talent Hot Bed of the Baseball World Specializing in the development baseball power.

 Fastball USA Systems is Now Used By Players and Coaches Around The World!

-Author - Creating The 100MPH Hitter 15 Year Scout With the Seattle Mariners Professional Independant Hitting/Throwing Coach Owner/Director- Fastball USA Training Centers
+Author OF THE BOOK- Creating The 100MPH Hitter 15 Year Scout With the Seattle Mariners Fastball USA Owner & Director Of Baseball Development

 Fill Out The Box Below and Receive a Free Video Report on The Real Truth About What Pro & College Scouts are looking for and how you can stand out among your competition.